gabreece/Information-Retrival-System/README.md

 # Information-Retrival-System
-Small project to use LangChain, Large Language Models (LLMs), VectorDB, and Streamlit to create a generative ai website
+Small project to use LangChain, Large Language Models (LLMs), VectorDB, and Streamlit to create a generative ai information parser